medcomdk/dk-medcom-hospitalnotification/docs/assets/documents/Intro-Technical-Spec-ENG.md

 ## 1 Profiles in the HospitalNotification Standard

 In total, seven profiles from <a href="https://build.fhir.org/ig/medcomdk/dk-medcom-core/" target="_blank">MedCom Core IG</a>, <a href="https://build.fhir.org/ig/medcomdk/dk-medcom-messaging/" target="_blank">MedCom Messaging IG</a> and <a href="https://build.fhir.org/ig/medcomdk/dk-medcom-hospitalnotification/" target="_blank">MedCom HospitalNotification IG</a> constitutes the HospitalNotification standard.
-They are derived from three different IGs, and a short describtion of each profile can be seen in the table below.
+They are derived from three different IGs, and a short description of each profile can be seen in the table below.

 <style type="text/css">